-Giraffes on the Golf Course: The Towers of Vipingo Ridge
+Giraffes on the Golf Course: The Tower of Vipingo Ridge

 As the wildlife of Vipingo Ridge goes viral after giraffe interrupted play at last weekend’s Ladies European Tour (LET) we thought we’d share more about the story of our Giraffes.
 Today is also Valentine’s Day, the namesake of one of our wild giraffes, as 14th February is the day he was rescued from drought in 2021.